 There are a lot of hidden non-vegetarian ingredients in foods, especially processed foods, and many of these are animal derived.
 It can be very difficult to ascertain from a list of chemical names and e-numbers, what’s actually in your food.

-This is where the Vegetarian Society Approved logo is really helpful – it ensures the product is 100% vegetarian.
-The logo is not on every vegetarian item, however, so here’s a list of common foods that often have non-vegetarian or non-vegan items in them.
+This is where the Vegetarian Society Approved symbol is really helpful – it ensures the product is 100% vegetarian.
+The trademark is not on every vegetarian item, however, so here’s a list of common foods that often have non-vegetarian or non-vegan items in them.

 Tallow, lard, suet are all animals fats.
 Beef fat is often found in bought pastry and biscuits.

 Margarine may contain whey* (a by-product of cheese-making) and E471 (which may be derived from fish oil or animal fat).

 Cheese made from animal rennet is not vegetarian as animal rennet is an enzyme extracted from the stomach of slaughtered calves.
 Cheese produced with enzymes from plants or micro-organisms (i.e. microbial rennet or vegetable rennilaise) is vegetarian.